-As an L&D pro, the onus ends up falling on you to not just “train” employees but actually create an environment conducive to learning and improved productivity.
+As a learning and development professional, the onus ends up falling on you to not just “train” employees but actually create an environment conducive to learning and improved productivity.
 This would mean everything from rewarding employees for teaching others to adopting new learning tools that enable ‘learning in the flow of work’.

 Both formats can be used depending on the stage of the skill/employee lifecycle.
-Macro or structured learning is great for on-boarding and helping employees develop a new skill to seek a promotion or change in role.
-This is because macro modules offer a holistic view of the topic and thus delivers deeper understanding.
-On the other hand, micro or unstructured learning helps solve unexpected problems, improve work, stay informed about changes and so on.
+Macro or structured learning is great for onboarding and helping employees develop a new skill to seek a promotion or change in role.
+This is because macro modules offer a holistic view of the topic and thus delivers a deeper understanding.
+On the other hand, micro or unstructured learning helps solve unexpected problems, improve work, stay informed about changes, and so on.

 In line with this belief, a research by O’Reilly shows that new hires were more likely to benefit from structured content.
 But as they grow (become experts) in their field, it would help for them to interact with unstructured content.